micmejia/bible-dump/AMPC/Job/Job 28.md

-As for the earth, out of it comes bread, but underneath [its surface, down deep in the mine] there is [^a]blasting, turning it up as by fire.
+As for the earth, out of it comes bread, but underneath [its surface, down deep in the mine] there is blasting, turning it up as by fire.